Fund: Royalties for Resource Producing Communities Fund

-The aquatic centre replaces the existing 65-year-old pool with a new 25m six-lane swimming pool as well as constructing a children's splash pad and water treatment plant and building, and refurbishing the amenities block.
+The aquatic centre replaces the existing 65-year-old pool with a new 25m six-lane swimming pool as well as constructing a children's splash pad and water treatment plant and building.
 Works will also include landscaping and fencing.

 The new centre means:

 lower operating and maintenance costs